-The net defined benefit liability is the deficit or surplus, calculated as the difference between the present value of the defined benefit obligation minus the fair value of plan assets.
+The net defined benefit liability is the deficit or surplus, calculated as the difference between the defined benefit obligation's present value minus the plan assets' fair value.

 The plan assets comprise the pension fund procured by the Bank through an unrelated third party.
 These assets are held by an entity legally separated from the Bank and exist solely to pay employees their benefits.